- Corrupted system files can trigger the Windows cannot find updater.exe error.

 If the scan detects errors, it’ll display a message detailing its findings.
 Typically, it’ll try and fix the errors automatically.
 If the SFC scan fails to work, then read this guide to troubleshoot the causes.

-Another efficient and also easy way that we recommend is using a trustworthy program like Restoro to restore your PC’s health automatically.
+Another efficient and intuitive way that we recommend is using a trustworthy tool like Fortect to restore your PC’s health automatically.

-This software helps you run a scan of your entire computer to fix your Windows Registry and replace any damaged components of the OS as well, improving instantly your computer’s state.
+This software helps you run a scan of your entire system to fix Windows Registry problems and replace any damaged components of the OS as well, optimizing your device altogether.

 4. Restore PC to latest restore point